soumyabrata23130/task-manager/README.md

 My first full-stack project, built with React, Node.js and Express.
 This application allows users to create, read, update and delete tasks, demonstrating basic CRUD operations.

+The tasks are stored in the server, and it gets cleared at restart.

 ## How To Run Locally

 1. Clone this repository.